Voting machines are in the news

 ballots and precinct tally sheets

-were not guarded under multipartisan observation
+are not guarded under multipartisan observation

-after the close of the election day,
+after the close of polls on election day,

 and counties have refused to comply with FOIL requests

-in an open and forthcoming manner.
+in an open and prompt manner.

 When institutions hide what they do,

-Public servants should not only be honest,
+Public servants should be honest,

-they must avoid the appearance of dishonesty.
+and should avoid the appearance of dishonesty.

 This idea is not new.

-or resolve current suspicions about the November election.
+or resolve suspicions about our elections,

-as the open observation and verifiability of its elections.
+as the open observation of its elections.

 Elections are not a court of law where a defendant is